raspberrypilearning/sound-meter/en/quiz1/question_3.md

   --- /feedback ---

-- (x) The sound level will be changed by 1 and sensitivity by 50 decibels.
+- (x) The sound level will be changed by 1 and sensitivity by 50.

   --- feedback ---

   Awesome job!
-Button B has been programmed to increase the sound level by 1 and the sensitivity by 50 decibels.
+Button B has been programmed to increase the sound level by 1 and the sensitivity by 50.

   --- /feedback ---